Mirror network object dependencies in the SolarWinds platform Web Console

 When you use dependencies, consider the following:

 - Dependencies themselves do not prevent alerts from being triggered.
-Instead, dependencies prevent the child objects from going down, and as a result, down node alerts are not triggered.
+Instead, dependencies display the child objects as Unreachable instead of Down, and as a result, down node alerts are not triggered.
 By using dependencies, status alerts are prevented from triggering, but all other alerts are triggered.

 - A child object can have several parents, and the child's status only turns to Unreachable if all parents in all defined dependencies go down.